Kurseong: University Colleges

 Kurseong has one college Kurseong College which is affiliated to the University of North Bengal.
 It provides undergraduate studies - Bachelor of Arts (General and Honours), Bachelor of Science and Bachelor of Commerce (General).

 Darjeeling Polytechnic College offers courses in Civil, Computer and Electrical.

-From 1889-1971 there was even a theological college on St. Mary's hill (2 km north on the way to Darjeeling) training the Jesuit seminarians to the Catholic priesthood until it was shifted to Delhi under the new name of Vidyajyoti College of Theology.
+From 1889 to 1971 there was even a theological college on St. Mary's hill (2 km north on the way to Darjeeling) training the Jesuit seminarians to the Catholic priesthood until it was shifted to Delhi under the new name of Vidyajyoti College of Theology.

 The old Theologate's building now hosts the Eastern Forest Rangers College, which provides training courses to the would-be Forest Rangers of India.
 There is a West Bengal Forest School near Deer Park and Victoria Boys School, Dowhill which also provides training for foresters as well.

 About 6 km north on the way to Darjeeling at Tung, there is an Industrial Training Institute (ITI) which offers various vocational course in plumbing, motor mechanics, and book binding.